Chart Color Schemes

 Sydney Olympic Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sydney Olympic Park has a population where 71.4% speak a language other than English at home, with 69.7% born overseas.
-Christianity is the predominant religion, practiced by 30.3%.
-Islam is overrepresented compared to Greater Sydney, comprising 10.5% versus 6.8%.
+Sydney Olympic Park has a high level of cultural diversity, with 71.4% of its residents speaking a language other than English at home and 69.7% born overseas.
+Christianity is the predominant religion in Sydney Olympic Park, accounting for 30.3% of people.
+However, Islam is overrepresented compared to Greater Sydney, making up 10.5% versus 6.8%.

 Frequently Asked Questions - Diversity